 Prior to her career in public relations Renée worked in the news media, which included positions at CNN, MSNBC and Air America Radio.
 She holds a B.S. in broadcast journalism from the University of Illinois at Urbana-Champaign.

-Avalon graduated from George Mason University in May 2014 with a BA in Communication (with a concentration in Public Relations) and a minor in Business.
-During her studies, she also gained experience in consumer PR, journalism, and event planning.
+Elizabeth graduated from Boston University in May 2017 with a BS in Business Administration (with a concentration in Marketing) and a minor in English.

 Madison supports PR Collaborative’s film portfolio, working on media strategy and grassroots outreach for various projects.
 Prior to joining PR Collaborative, Madison was also a founding member of a student-run PR agency and held numerous communications internships, where she gained PR, marketing, and social media experience.